18 Incredible Spots to Eat and Drink Outside in Boston Right Now

 Dorchester Brewing Company

-It’s a twofer: a brewery and a restaurant.
-Order M&M BBQ and home-brewed beers from your iPhone and savor both on one of the two patios: the roof deck and the streetside deck.
-Just be strategic about your visit—the place is regularly at capacity.
+It’s a twofer: a brewery and a restaurant all in one place.
+From Dorchester Brewing Company’s taproom, you can order a spread of barbecue from M&M while sipping local beers inside on one of the two patios: the roof deck and the streetside deck.
+Just be strategic about your visit—the popular spot regularly reaches capacity.

 Mare Oyster Bar

 It’s one of the most sophisticated patio spaces in town—and the fire pits will remain in place to keep you warm as you consume seafood specialties al fresco.
 With an extensive raw bar, pastas adorned with fresh lobster, and appetizers like Kampachi Tartare and a Trio of Crudos, you can be sure you’ll have a decadent meal—now the only concern is actually snagging a seat at this ever-popular venue.

 When you’re looking for a shareable meal of crowd pleasers, look no further than Oleana.
 Chef Ana Sortun offers glorious hot and cold small plates like Sfela Cheese Saganaki, Whipped Feta, and Za’atar Bread and Parsnip Tershi.
 Tack on a few larger proteins like Lemon Chicken or a Lamp Gyro, and you’ve got the perfect meal to enjoy al fresco on the restaurant’s patio.

 If you can’t own your own private harborside veranda, a spot at Pier 6 is the next best thing.
 The chic terrace’s seafood-heavy menu includes a raw bar, steamed mussels, and baked crab cakes, and for your spring sipper, indulge in the house Mai Tai made with Gosling’s and Real McCoy rums.